OsandaMalith/ine-dl/README.md

 The script was written based on the APIs of **iOS application** to prevent Google's Invisible captcha implementation hence you will see a header (`X-Ine-Mobile`) hard coded in the script with an static API key required for the IOS API calls to succeed (this is hard-coded in the iOS application binary and can easily be grepped).

 **Initialization:**
-1. The script starts with loading the credentials (username/email and password) from config.json file
+1. The script starts with loading the credentials (`username/email` and `password`) from `config.json` file
-2. It then proceeds to login into the INE account and loading the JWT token into Authorization header to use in next API calls
+2. It then proceeds to login into the INE account and loading the `JWT` token into Authorization header to use in next API calls
 3. The script then does an API call to download the metadata of all the INE courses present and write into `all_courses_metadata.json`
 4. It then checks for the subscriptions the user account has and filters the courses fetched and creates another file named `all_courses_with_access.json` with the data

 **Downloading of videos:**
-1. Does an API call to fetch the video name, url, and checks if subtitle URL is present and downloads all those!
+1. Does an API call to fetch the `video name`, `url`, and checks if subtitle URL is present and downloads all those!
-2. Also filters based on the resolution and goes from 1080, 720 -> low
+2. Also *filters based on the resolution* and goes from 1080, 720 -> low

 **Downloading of slides** (format looks like the [following](https://user-images.githubusercontent.com/18597330/179960035-7a00d727-ebc0-4744-be50-356f53ad03af.png)):
 1. An initial request returns the slide metadata containing a link to `index.html` file (with cookies in response headers)